hadcomfort/mandelbrot_explorer/README.md

 During one particularly intense computational storm event - a Category 4 mathematical hurricane with iteration winds exceeding 400 calculations per second - you take emergency shelter in a Cave of Stable Iteration, a naturally occurring geological formation where the mathematical environment maintains such perfect equilibrium that even complex calculations resolve almost instantaneously, creating a microclimate of computational peace.
 In this meteorological sanctuary, you encounter other interdimensional travelers from various coordinate systems, all of whom have been drawn to explore the infinite beauty of the fractal realm despite the challenging and variable weather conditions.

 ## The Metropolis of Parallel Processing

-*[Written in urban, sociological style with city planning terminology]*

 Near the geographical center of the fractal realm rises the magnificent Metropolis of Parallel Processing, an urban center of unprecedented scale where thousands of computational processes maintain coordinated operations in perfect municipal harmony.
 The architectural infrastructure of this metropolitan area utilizes no traditional building materials such as stone or metal, but rather consists entirely of pure algorithmic constructions whose structural design undergoes continuous adaptation and modification as the mathematical processes housed within them evolve and expand according to zoning requirements and population growth patterns.